Zheludev/DNom/README.md

 6. extracting the read clusters that satisfy (user defined) significance thresholds

-the user can then analyse these reads as they see fit with the knowledge that according to `denim`, something is interesting about them.
+the user can then analyse these reads as they see fit with the knowledge that according to `DNom`, something is interesting about them.

 # details
 __preprocessing__